ballerina-platform/module-ballerina-etl/examples/user-feedback-analysis/README.md

 ## Overview

-This project demonstrates the use of the `ballerina/etl` module in Ballerina to process user feedback data.
+This example demonstrates the use of the `ballerina/etl` module in Ballerina to process user feedback data.
 It extracts, transforms, categorizes, and loads feedbacks into CSV files for further analysis.

 ## Implementation